Advertisements

 RELATED QUESTIONS

-Write the characteristics of ethanol.
+Write a chemical reaction to show the dehydration of ethanol.

 Give the balanced chemical equation of the following reaction: